Kong/developer.konghq.com/app/_gateway_entities/plugin.md

 ## What is a plugin?

-Kong Gateway is a Lua application designed to load and execute modules.
+{{site.base_gateway}} is a Lua application designed to load and execute modules.
 These modules, called plugins, allow you to add more features to your implementation.

 Kong provides a set of standard Lua plugins that get bundled with {{site.base_gateway}} and {{site.konnect_short_name}}.
 The set of plugins you have access to depends on your license tier.

 You can also develop custom plugins, adding your own custom functionality to {{site.base_gateway}}.